-PERSONAL PROTECTIVE EQUIPMENT - Personal protective equipment (PPE) must be used as noted on each label.
+PERSONAL PROTECTIVE EQUIPMENT - Minimum personal protective equipment (PPE) must be used as noted on the label.
+Using additional PPE beyond the minimum requirements is always encouraged; remember it's your personal health and safety.
+There may be different minimum PPE requirements for loading, mixing, or applying and is subject to change during product reregistration.
 Applicators must read each product's label and maintain a wardrobe of protective equipment for applicators and pesticide mixers/handlers.
-PPE requirements may change as a result of reregistration of the product.
 Even if you have read the label before, always refresh your memory by reading the label again before each use.
-Labels constantly change as new information is discovered or required and uses are deleted or added.
+Labels constantly change as new information is discovered or required and uses are restricted or expanded.